-Additionally, PG&E stated that its EPSS program analyzed resource needs for aerial patrols, leading to a Rapid Response Helicopter strategy with 16 helicopters staged at nine locations to support ground patrols.145
+Additionally, PG&E stated that its EPSS program analyzed resource needs for aerial patrols, leading to a Rapid Response Helicopter strategy with 16 helicopters staged at nine locations to support ground patrols.

 Lastly, PG&E stated that its surge personnel plans involve supplementing field resources with system inspection staff when it identifies resource shortfalls, while contract resources maintain normal inspection operations.
 The program evaluates in-season requirements and works with the System Inspection program if additional resources are needed.
-The program is additional resources are needed.
+149

 PG&E claimed that its resource plan for responding to EPSS outages is adequate, demonstrated by its performance metrics.
-148 In 2022, PG&E set a Customer Average Interruption Duration Index (CAIDI) target to restore outages on EPSS-enabled circuits within 240 minutes, which was reduced to 210 minutes in 2023.
-149 PG&E stated that it exceeded these targets, with average restoration times of 176 minutes in 2022 and 193 minutes in 2023.
-150 Additionally, PG&E stated that the likelihood of customers experiencing extended outages of 12 hours or more on EPSS-enabled lines was 29 percent lower compared to all PG&E outages in 2022.
-151 at EPSS-enabled devices within 60 minutes and achieved a 90 percent response rate within 60 minutes, with an average response time of 45 minutes, surpassing its target.
-153
+In 2022, PG&E set a Customer Average Interruption Duration Index (CAIDI) target to restore outages on EPSS-enabled circuits within 240 minutes, which was reduced to 210 minutes in 2023.
+PG&E stated that it exceeded these targets, with average restoration times of 176 minutes in 2022 and 193 minutes in 2023.
+Additionally, PG&E stated that the likelihood of customers experiencing extended outages of 12 hours or more on EPSS-enabled lines was 29 percent lower compared to all PG&E outages in 2022.

 PG&E stated that it continuously monitors EPSS outages and response times by conducting daily reviews.
-152 It states that if targets are exceeded, the Project Management Office's Operations Section and Field Operation partners identify drivers and determine corrective actions.
+It states that if targets are exceeded, the Project Management Office's Operations Section and Field Operation partners identify drivers and determine corrective actions.
 PG&E stated that in 2023, it set a target to respond to 85 percent of outages initiated